-After, or before any safari we recommend a few nights either at Deloraine House (for Mara safaris) or at Sosian Ranch (for Laikipia safaris).
-Deloraine, one of Kenya's loveliest colonial houses. was built in the 1920's by Lord Francis Scott and is set in the middle of a 5,000 acre estate with magnificent colourful gardens.
+After - or before - any safari we recommend a few nights either at Deloraine House (for Mara safaris) or at Sosian Ranch (for Laikipia safaris).
+Deloraine is one of Kenya's loveliest colonial houses.
+It was built in the 1920's by Lord Francis Scott and is set in the middle of a 5,000 acre estate with magnificent colourful gardens, worth a visit in themselves.
 Sosian is a 24,000acre ranch on the Laikipia Plateau.
-The ranch homestead and land surrounding have been carefully restored and with its wide verandas, open lawns and swimming pool, it is a lovely, very relaxing place to stay.
+The ranch homestead and surrounding land have been carefully restored and with its wide verandas, open lawns and swimming pool, it is a lovely, very relaxing place to stay.

 Rates include - collection from & return to Nairobi at set times with the group on the first / last day, all riding, guiding and equipmen, accommodation (based on two sharing), all meals and some drinks.